Dr Andy Newing

 Research interests

-I am co-investigator on an ESRC funded Secondary Data Analysis Initiative (SDAI) project titled ‘WatPop: Understanding seasonal population change’, working with the University of Plymouth, Office for National Statistics (ONS) and South West Water to infer small area seasonal population change using water metering data.
-This ongong project has demonstrated the feasibility of inferring dwelling type and occupancy from property-level water metering data, summarised in this report perpared for the ONS.
+I was co-investigator on an ESRC funded Secondary Data Analysis Initiative (SDAI) project titled ‘WatPop: Understanding seasonal population change’, inferring small area seasonal population change using water metering data, summarised here and reported fully here.

-I am a co-investigator on the ESRC Funded Understanding and enhancing the community value of traditional retail markets project.
+I was co-investigator on the ESRC Funded Understanding and enhancing the community value of traditional retail markets project which generated a number of policy-focused outputs including a policy briefing which highlighted the importance of Newcastle’s Grainger Market as an affordable source of food and drink.

-I led research related to the concept of ‘e-food deserts’ – neighbourhoods with poor access to grocery retail, specifically incorporating indicators of groceries e-commerce home delivery availability.
-Outputs from that work, including a national ‘e-food desert index’ are available here, and can be visualised on the initeractive map available here, with supporting narrative available here: CDRC analysis uncovers new rural e-food deserts.
+I led research capturing the presence of ‘e-food deserts’, a novel measure of neighbourhoods with poor access to grocery retail incorporating indicators of groceries e-commerce home delivery availability.
+Outputs from that work, including a national ‘e-food desert index’ are available here, and can be visualised on the initeractive map available here, with supporting narrative at: CDRC analysis uncovers new rural e-food deserts.
 They also feature as part of the Trust for London ‘London’s Poverty Profile’ and are a major input to the ‘Priority Places for Food Index’ co-produced by CDRC and Which? and a key part of the Which?
 ‘Affordable food for all’ campaign.

 PhD Student supervision

 • Lena Kilian (Data Analytics and Society Centre for Doctoral Training - Cohort 2): Spatial energy footprints.
-See this report for an example of policy relevant outputs from Lena’s ongoing PhD.
+See this report for an example of policy relevant outputs from Lena’s PhD.
 Lena won the Outstanding Research Design and Methods 2022 prize in the inaugural PGR Paper Awards held by Energy Geographies Research Group, Royal Geographical Society.
 Read her winning paper, ‘Effective mitigation of transport emissions in London neighbourhoods: spatial patterns, social factors and wellbeing'.
+Now working in academia.

 • Zi Ye (China Scholarship Council): Tourist retail behaviours derived from location based social media data.
-PhD Awarded Jan 2022, subsequently working in academia.
+Now working in academia.

-• Amanda Otley (White Rose Doctoral Training Centre): City Specific Geodemographics *Awarded best poster presentation at the 26th Annual GIScience Research UK (GISRUK) conference, University of Leicester, 17th-20th April 2018*.
-PhD Awarded April 2021, subsequently working in industry.
+• Amanda Otley (White Rose Doctoral Training Centre): City Specific Geodemographics. *Awarded best poster presentation at the 26th Annual GIScience Research UK (GISRUK) conference, University of Leicester, 17th-20th April 2018*.
+Now working in industry.

 I have supervised or co-supervised a number of Data Scientists working as part of the LIDA Data Scientist Development Programme, these include:

-• Owen Hibbert (2022-23) who supporting the WatPop project, working specifically with high temporal resolution water metering data at the individual household level.
+• Owen Hibbert (2022-23) who supported the WatPop project, working specifically with high temporal resolution water metering data at the individual household level.

 • Jacob Van Alwon (2021-22) who also supported the WatPop project, working closely with the ONS on assessing the feasibility of deriving property occupancy trends from water metering data.

-• James Hulse (2021-22) (co-supervised with Gordon Mitchell) who is undertaking work with MOSL and Yorkshire Water related to benchmarking and segmenting businesses based on threir high temporal resolution water consumption.
+• James Hulse (2021-22) (co-supervised with Gordon Mitchell) who also worked with MOSL and Yorkshire Water in relation to consumption and benchmarking in the non-household sector.

 • Tom Albone (2021-2021) (co-supervised by Michelle Morris) who undertook research into the food environment in Holme Wood, Bradford, producing outputs which include this interactive community toolkit.